Check the status of CVEs. Learn More.

 1 For a list of base packages

-Ubuntu 18.04 receives Ubuntu Standard Support from Canonical with security patches through June 2023.
+Ubuntu 18.04 received Ubuntu Standard Support from Canonical with security patches through June 2023.

-Ignoring the deadline and not doing anything is the only option you don’t have.
-After 31 May 2023, unsupported Ubuntu 18.04 versions will be at far greater risk of a successful cyberattack.
+Ignoring the fact that this distribution has stopped receiving security patches and not doing anything is the only option you don’t have.
+Since 31 May 2023, unsupported Ubuntu 18.04 versions are at far greater risk of a successful cyberattack.

-To stay secure, you need to switch to Ubuntu 20.04 or 22.04 before then.
-If you can’t migrate in time (and migrating in a rush is never a good idea), you’ll need to sign up for a costly Ubuntu Pro subscription with extended security maintenance.
+To stay secure, you need to switch to Ubuntu 20.04 or 22.04 as soon as possible.
+Because the time to plan a migration before it reaches end of life has passed, you’ll need to sign up for a costly Ubuntu Pro subscription with extended security maintenance.

 Fortunately, there’s a more affordable option with TuxCare’s Extended Lifecycle Support.